le0booba/Superior_Tab_Mute/README.md

 2.  **Select a Mode**
     -   Choose your desired muting strategy: **Active Tab**, **First Sound**, **Whitelist**, or **Mute New Tabs** mode using the radio buttons.
-    -   For "First Sound" or "Whitelist" modes, click the expand button (▼) to reveal additional options and tab lists.
+    -   For "First Sound" or "Whitelist" modes, click the expand button (▼) at the bottom of the popup to reveal additional options and tab lists.
+Click again to show more options.
     -   Use the tab list to select your audio source.
 You can enable "Show all tabs" for more options.
     -   When using "First Sound" or "Whitelist" modes, check the **"Remember last source"** box to enable automatic source switching.
 The extension will seamlessly switch to previously audible tabs if your current source stops playing or closes.